p-brito/kafka-dotnet/README.md

 # kafka-dotnet

-The purpose of this repository is to explain step by step how to build producer and consumer applications that are interacting using [Confluent Kafka.](https://www.confluent.io/)
+The purpose of this repository is to explain step by step how to build producer and consumer applications that interact using [Confluent Kafka.](https://www.confluent.io/)
 ![Create a cluster](assets/kafka-dotnet-demo.gif)

 ## Getting started